PhD, MS, University of Southern California; MTech, IIT- Madras; BEng, Anna University

 Richard W. Selby is a Director of Software Products at Northrop Grumman Aerospace Systems in Redondo Beach, CA. He leads a 250-person software organization and has served in this position since 2001.
 Previously, he was the Chief Technology Officer and Senior Management Company (PIMCO) in Newport Beach, CA where he managed a 105-person organization for three years.
 From 1985-1998, he was a Full Professor of Information and Computer Science (with tenure) at the University of California in Irvine, CA (UC Irvine).

-He currently serves as SVP, Digital Guest Experience for Walt Disney Parks and Resorts, where he leads eCommerce, physical-digital convergence and AI integration for Theme Parks, Resorts, Cruise line, Food & Beverage, Merchandise and Timeshare businesses globally.
+He currently serves as SVP, Digital Guest Experience for Walt Disney Parks and Resorts, where he leads global eCommerce, physical-digital convergence and AI integration.

 Prior to Disney, Vivek served as GM of Yahoo!
-Mail & Messenger, VP of Yahoo Search & Commerce and associate partner at McKinsey & Company.
-He is a graduate of Indian Institute of Technology and holds an MBA from INSEAD.
+Mail & Messenger, VP of product management for Yahoo!
+Search & Commerce, and as an associate partner in McKinsey & Company’s Technology practice.
+He graduated from Indian Institute of Technology and holds an MBA from INSEAD.

 Bala Subramanian’s teaching approach is informed by 25+ years of developing winning strategies by applying analytics steeped in customer understanding.
 He is President of NuEdge Consulting in Santa Monica, CA providing strategy advice to varied retail, travel, service, non-profit organizations … Fortune 100 to startup.
 Previously, he was VP of Customer Analytics at Wal-mart from 2011-2014 optimizing Membership/Merchandising/Marketing strategy to grow $60 billion club business.
 From 1999-2010, he was SVP of Global Distribution Services evolving several industry dominating brands for Hilton hotels, and building sustained marketing leverage through the digital transformation of customer conversations.
 Bala has an MBA from University of Minnesota, and BTech from Indian Institute of Technology, Kanpur.